-Barkley scored his first Everton goal on the opening day of the 2013/14 season and after being given a key role in the Toffees’ midfield, the consistency and quality of his displays ensured he was named in the England squad for the World Cup in Brazil that summer, where he featured in their final game against Costa Rica.
+Barkley scored his first Everton goal on the opening day of the 2013/14 season and after being given a key role in the Toffees’ midfield, the consistency and quality of his displays ensured he was named in the England squad for the World Cup in Brazil that summer.

 The 2015/16 campaign was Barkley’s most fruitful in terms of goals scored, with the midfielder netting 14 times.